 From "The New Black Aesthetic as a Counteroetics: The Poetry of Etheridge Knight."
 Diss.
 Stanford University, 1977. Ó 1977 Patricia Alveda Liggins Hill writes:

 "On one level, Knight sings of his own rural background and nostalgia for his birthplace.
 Apparently, at first, he is anxious to leave his home and travel to the North.

-This structure of the poem is not free-verse and leans more towards the traditional route of printed poetry, but Knight does not use poetic devices to decorate the poem.
+This structure of the poem is not free-verse as with Roxane Gay’s piece and, instead leans more towards the traditional route of printed poetry, but Knight does not use poetic devices to decorate the poem.
 Besides the rhyme, classic lines and stanza format of the poem, Knight's use only his conventional language to tell a story.

 Combined with the traditional structure, 'A Poem to Myself' serves as a juxtaposition of old and new, formal vs. informal, colloquial and poetic.